opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 **Scenario**:

-* Cluster A contains product catalog data in a `products` index
+* Cluster A contains product catalog data in a `products` index.
-* Cluster B contains product ratings data in a `product_ratings` index
+* Cluster B contains product ratings data in a `product_ratings` index.
-* Goal: Enable an agent in Cluster A to answer questions based on data from both clusters
+* Goal: Enable an agent in Cluster A to answer questions based on data from both clusters.

 **Setup**: